sameeri/sameeri.github.io/source/_posts/Expecto-Patronum.md

 title: Expecto Patronum
 date: 2014-10-13 14:17:06
-tags: Positive Energy, Personality, Continuous Improvement, Life
+tags:
+- Positive Energy
+- Personality
+- Continuous Improvement
+- Life
 ---
-Sai baba vinayakaya namaha!

 On the [*HarryPotter wiki*](http://harrypotter.wikia.com), the [`Patronous charm`](http://harrypotter.wikia.com/wiki/Patronus) is described as :
 >"The Patronus Charm (Expecto Patronum) is the most famous and one of the most powerful